h-milz/wireless-gk/Filterdesign.md

 ![Input filter with NJM2068](Filter-NJM2068.png)

 The other important aspect is input noise.
 I used Matlab to calculate the noise behaviour of NE5532, NJM2068, OPA1679 and (utterly expensive but interesting nonetheless) OPA1612.
 Please make sure to read the TI guideline below to understand the assumptions and the math.
+My general guideline was to make resistor values as small as feasible concerning the load driving capacity of the op-amps.

 The noise figures were calculated with the vendor data for equivalent input voltage and current, and an input resistance of R2 / R4 in parallel.
 The result: